georgesofianosgr/openai_stt_hass/README.md

 - `noise_reduction` (Optional): The noise reduction to use.
 The available options are `null`, `near_field` and `far_field`. `near_field` is for close-range audio, `far_field` is for distant audio, `null` turns off noise reduction.
 The default is `null`.
 Only applicable when `realtime: true`

 ## Supported Models

 See the accuracy comparison of the models [here](https://openai.com/index/introducing-our-next-generation-audio-models/).

 - `gpt-4o-mini-transcribe`: model optimized for speed and cost.
 Cost: estimated `$0.003` per minute of audio
 - `gpt-4o-transcribe`: model optimized for accuracy.
 Cost: estimated `$0.006` per minute of audio
 - `whisper-1`: original `whisper-large-v2` model.
 Superseded by `gpt-4o-mini-transcribe` and `gpt-4o-transcribe`.
 Cost: `$0.006` per minute of audio

-## Migration from YAML to UI Configuration

-If you're currently using YAML configuration and want to migrate to the UI:

-1. Go to **Settings** > **Devices & Services**
-2. Click on **+ Add Integration**
-3. Search for "OpenAI Whisper API"
-4. Enter your configuration settings in the UI
-5. Once confirmed working, remove the YAML configuration from `configuration.yaml`
-6. Restart Home Assistant

 ## Troubleshooting